diogoasilveira/POI-Recommendation/README.md

 Traditional POI recommendation systems are often limited to considering information such as location reviews, photos, access times and check-ins, neglecting relevant geographic data such as geographic features that include rivers, buildings, streets and lakes in the context of a POI. .
 These features can significantly influence user preferences.

 ## Proposed solution
-In this study, we propose and evaluate the use of geographic embeddings that incorporate geographic features to improve POI recommendation systems.
+In this study, we propose and evaluate the use of different embeddings that incorporate geospatial features to improve POI recommendation systems.

 ## Results
 The results indicated that the use of embeddings that consider features increased accuracy and MRR by up to 1.65% in the task of recommending the next POI in the dataset used, compared to the baseline, confirming the importance of geographic features to improve geographic features.
 POI recommendation.